How Adobe can help students and educators take advantage of free eBooks.

 4. Make sure you have the right program or app installed on your device.
 The source you choose will give you guidelines for downloading, installing, and using a compatible system.

 5. Download your free eBook.
-Files will automatically be available to view on an e-reader or to open from your download folder.
+Files will automatically be available to view on an e-reader, PDF reader, or from your download folder.

 How Adobe can help you manage your eBooks.